CreateRunPlan

 It cannot diagnose or manage injuries

 If your knee hurts, the plan cannot tell you what's wrong or whether you should run through it.
 Pain during running is a signal to stop and see a physio or sports doctor — not a prompt to ask an AI.
-We can't see your body, examine your biomechanics, or understand your injury history beyond what you type into a text box.
+We can't see your body, examine your biomechanics, or manage medical details.

 It is not a substitute for a coach